Skip to main content

 About age-related cataracts

-When we're young, our lenses are usually like clear glass, allowing us to see through them.
-As we get older, they start to become frosted, like bathroom glass.
-This begins to limit our vision.
+As you get older, they start to become frosted, like bathroom glass.
+This begins to limit your vision.

 Cataracts usually appear in both eyes.
-They may not necessarily develop at the same time or be the same in each eye.
+They may not necessarily develop at the same time, or be the same in each eye.

 They're more common in older adults.
 They can affect your ability to carry out daily activities such as driving.

 Cataracts can also affect babies and young children.
-For more information, read about childhood cataracts.

 When to get medical advice